saurabhsingh720/FlightAndSearchService/Readme.md

 - do "git remote add origin https://github.com/saurabhsingh720/FlightAndSearchService.git"
 - do "git push -u origin main"
 - then all the folders is pushed to that repo in github

+- install "npm i dotenv" in the root directory for making the key secure in a file
+- create a file named with ".env" in the root directory
+- for getting access to the file use "require('dotenv').config()" inside the root directory js file